07poojapal/Excel-Analysis-Reports/README.md

 3. To get quarter "Q" & ROUNDUP([fy_month_no]/3,0)
 4. Then added Fiscal month and Quarter in the report.

-   GM, Sales are higher in Nov and Dec as compared to the other months.
+   -GM, Sales are higher in Nov and Dec as compared to the other months.
-   Net_Sales Comparision
+   -Net_Sales Comparision
-   21 vs 20 (For this we can divide each metric for 21 and 20) 20 vs 19
+   -21 vs 20 (For this we can divide each metric for 21 and 20) -20 vs 19